-2.2.4 Energy efficiency
+2.2.4 Energy Efficiency

 Lewisham Council is committed to reducing the environmental impact of its supply chain and expects its contractors, suppliers and service providers to demonstrate a commitment to doing this.
-The Council requires contractors, suppliers and service Code of Practice for Contractors, Suppliers & Service Providers October 2012 providers to report on their carbon footprint publicly and to have processes in place which allow them to do this.
+The Council requires contractors, suppliers and service providers to report on their carbon footprint publicly and to have processes in place which allow them to do this.
 Contractors should prioritise and take positive action to reduce energy consumption and deliver energy efficient services.

-2.2.5 Environmental management
+2.2.5 Environmental Management